Post-Operative Instructions

 • Rest with your head upright to minimise swelling

 • Apply an ice pack gently to the operative site to help relieve discomfort and minimise swelling.
-It is normal to expect some swelling and possibly bruising following surgery, which may persist for up to 10 days
+It is normal to expect some swelling and possibly bruising following surgery, which is often worse on the 3rd and 4th day post-operatively, and may persist for up to 10 days.

 • Do not smoke for at least 2 weeks, as this reduces wound healing and increases the chance of infection and other post-operative complications